 Method of engagement: Directly engaged as an individual company and as a member of industry groups to address product energy efficiency standards.
 Topic of engagement: Cisco has been actively working with the EPA to define ENERGY STAR standards for servers, small network equipment (SNE), and large network equipment (LNE).
-We also led construction of IEEE energy-efficient ethernet standard (IEEE 802.3az).
+We also led construction of IEEE energy-efficient Ethernet standard (IEEE 802.3az).

-Nature of engagement: Cisco provided the initial framework about four years ago.
-Since then, Cisco has actively worked with Lawrence Berkeley National Labs, the EPA technical arm, on measurement methodologies and metrics.
+Nature of engagement: Cisco provided initial framework guidance and ongoing comment and support for the development of the standard mentioned above.
+Cisco has also actively worked with Lawrence Berkeley National Labs, the EPA technical arm, on measurement methodologies and metrics.
 Cisco routinely provides feedback to these organizations on best practices, draft standards, and actual power measurement procedures for relevant products.
-Cisco developed and was co-editor of the ATIS TEER standard for network routing and switching power measurement, on which most ongoing energy efficiency standardization efforts are based.
+Cisco developed and was coeditor of the ATIS TEER standard for network routing and switching power measurement, on which most ongoing energy efficiency standardization efforts are based.